-Next, you need to change the options on the Multiple Choice field to match the payment methods you are offering.
+Next, you need to click on the Multiple Choice field and change the options to match the payment methods you are offering.

 You can simply remove the third choice by clicking the red minus – button.

-After that, you need to switch the Required option on.
+After that, you need to switch the ‘Required’ option to ON.
 This will make sure that users select a payment method before they submit the order form.

-Now we need to set up the Stripe Credit Card field, so it is hidden until a user selects it as their payment option.
-We can achieve that by using WPForms’ conditional logic feature.
+Now we need to set up the Stripe Credit Card field.
+We want it to be hidden until a user selects it as their payment option.
+We’ll need to use WPForms’ conditional logic feature.